Siri079/Book_Store/README.md

 # Book_Store
-A collection of books where users can find iBooks and can either add , update or delete according to their reading habbits.
+A collection of books where users can find iBooks and can either add, update or delete according to their reading habits.

 ## .features
-- [x] Update old books
+- ✅ Update old books
-- [x] Add new book
+- ✅ Add new book

 ## .skills
 - Nodejs & Express
-- Mongodb Atlas(Database)
+- MongoDB Atlas(Database)